Uranograph

 Microtonal & Xenharmonic Systems

 By default, when a scale is loaded, the notes are assigned to the keyboard following a specific layout order.
-This behavior is defined by the "Keyboard Layout" setting in the System Menu, where you can choose between two options:
+This behavior is defined by the "Keyboard Layout" setting in the System Menu [section 2], where you can choose between two options:

 L – Linear Layout